runem/ts-simple-type/README.md

 To fill in the gap while this issue is being discussed this library aims to provide the most essential helper functions for working with types in Typescript.

-Furthermore this library can help you construct types (called `SimpleType`) which can be serialized and easy analyzed.
+Furthermore, this library can help you construct types (called `SimpleType`) which can be serialized and easy analyzed.

-This library has more than 6000 tests comparing results to actual Typescript diagnostics (see [test-types.ts](https://github.com/runem/ts-simple-type/blob/master/test-types/test-types.ts)).
+This library has more than 35000 tests comparing results to actual Typescript diagnostics (see [test-types.ts](https://github.com/runem/ts-simple-type/blob/master/test-types/test-types.ts)).

 ## Installation